lapy.shapedna¶

 - Raises:

-ValueErrorIf method is not one of ‘surface’, ‘volume’, or ‘geometry’.
-If geometry type is unsupported for the chosen normalization.
-If the measure (area/volume) is not positive.
+ValueErrorIf the method is not one of ‘surface’, ‘volume’, or ‘geometry’.
+If the geometry type is unsupported for the chosen normalization.
+If method=volume and the volume of a surface is not defined.

 - lapy.shapedna.reweight_ev(evals)[source]¶